Docy Child

 SOC 2 FAQ

-Estimated reading: 10 minutes 800 views
+Estimated reading: 13 minutes 1912 views

 When a service organization undergoes a SOC 2 audit, they specify whether the auditor will perform a SOC 2 Type 1 or SOC 2 Type 2 audit.
 A SOC 2 Type 1 report attests to the design and documentation of a service provider’s controls and procedures as of a specific date.
 However, the SOC 2 Type 1 report does not cover the actual operation of the controls.

 Like a SOC 2 Type 1 report, a SOC 2 Type 2 report covers the design and documentation of controls.
 A SOC 2 Type 2 report also provides evidence as to how the organization actually operated its controls over a period of time (usually six months or more).
-It is important to note that the scope of the controls covered in a SOC 2 Type 1 versus SOC 2 Type 2 report could be the same.
+It is important to note that the scope of the controls covered in a SOC 2 Type 1 versus a SOC 2 Type 2 report can be the same.
 That is, a Type 2 report is not inherently more stringent than a Type 1 report.
 The key difference is whether controls are examined “on paper” at a point in time or in operation over a period of time.

 The SOC 2 Trust Services Criteria (formerly called the SOC 2 Trust Services Principles) are the full set of criteria that can potentially be included in a SOC 2 examination.
 The latest Trust Services Criteria are required to be used in any SOC 2 report issued on or after December 15, 2018.

-There are currently five Trust Services Criteria: Security, Availability, Confidentiality, Privacy and Processing Integrity.
+There are currently five Trust Services Criteria: Security, Availability, Confidentiality, privacy, and Processing Integrity.
 Of these five, only Security is mandatory to be covered in every SOC 2 examination.

 Trust Services Criteria (TSC) are the domains or scope covered in a SOC 2 report.
 Not all TSCs are required.
 In fact, only the common criteria are required (also referred to as the Security TSC).
 Other TSCs should be added to a report to answer common risk-related questions received from clients or to address risks facing the company and its unique service offering.
 For example, if the availability of healthcare data is extremely important to a service offering, then the availability criteria may be included in the SOC 2 report in addition to the security criteria.